Published Mar 28, 2024 · Updated Mar 05, 2026

 What balance of pre-recorded and live teaching works, and when?

 Students value the flexibility of pre-recorded content for complex topics, using pause and replay to master detail.
 Live sessions support interaction and belonging.
-Balance both formats by timetabling live events at workable times across cohorts and commitments, using recordings to mitigate unavoidable clashes.
+Balance both formats by timetabling live events at workable times across cohorts and commitments, and using recordings to mitigate unavoidable clashes.
 Feedback on preferences should inform module-level choices about format and timing.

 How does timetabling affect wellbeing, and what mitigations work?